danielgils/data_developer_wb/README.md

 ## Answers to the test
 Once the setup is done, you can do the following:
 - Section I
     - API: This is an API developed with FastAPI to list the entries in the Titanic file.
 The code is in the file `api.py`.
-To see the API working locally you can run in the Terminal/Powershell `uvicorn api:app --reload --host 0.0.0.0`.
-This API has three endpoints:
+        - To see the API working locally you can run in the Terminal/Powershell `uvicorn api:app --reload --host 0.0.0.0`.
+        - This API has three endpoints:
             - `http://0.0.0.0:8000/titanic` shows all the entries in the titanic file.
 This also works in `http://localhost:8000/titanic`.
             - `http://0.0.0.0:8000/titanic/{id}` shows the information of the passenger based on his/her `PassengerID`.
 This also works in `http://localhost:8000/titanic/{id}`.
             - `http://0.0.0.0:8000/titanic/?` shows the information of the passenger based on his/her features.
-This endpoint has query parameters, i.e., to filter based on multiple features they need to be in the url.
+This endpoint has query parameters to filter based on multiple features, i.e., the filter need to be in the url.
 For example, `http://0.0.0.0:8000/titanic/?sex=female&pclass=3` shows only females passengers in third class.
 This also works in `http://localhost:8000/titanic/?sex=female&pclass=3`.
         - The documentation of the API can be seen at `http://0.0.0.0:8000/docs`.
 This also works in `http://localhost:8000/docs`.
     - Parsing: The code is in the file `parsing.py`and to run it type in the Terminal/Powershell `python parsing.py`.
+        - The dataframes resulting of this script are saved inside the `parsed_json` folder.
-This file contains three different attempts to parse correctly the information contained in the JSON file.
-The resulting dataframes are saved inside the `parsed_json` folder.
-The first attempt consists in directly transform the JSON file into a dataframe using Pandas (does not work great).
-The second attempt consists in using `json_normalize` function, which results are good enough for most cases but for `industry_codes` variable which contain a list of codes.
-In the case that these codes are needed, then the third option may work.
-It is important to note that the JSON file cannot be imported directly because it has single quotes instead of doubles, so in the code these quotes are changed.
+        - This file contains three different attempts to parse correctly the information contained in the JSON file:
+            - The first attempt consists in directly transform the JSON file into a dataframe using Pandas (does not work great).
+            - The second attempt consists in using `json_normalize` function, which results are good enough for most cases but for `industry_codes` variable which contain a list of codes.
+            - In the case that these codes are needed, then the third option may work.
+        - It is important to note that the JSON file cannot be imported directly because it has single quotes instead of doubles, so in the code these quotes are changed.
 - Section II: The answers are in the file `section2.txt`.

 ## Notes